jeffvo/advent-of-code/README.md

 # Advent of Code

 Advent of Code solutions for 2023, mostly in Go, to improve my go skills.
-Everyday will have to files for both part1 and 2.
+Everyday will have the files for both part 1 and 2.
 To run either part of the solution please comment out the other one to make it run.

 <!--- advent_readme_stars table --->